guerillagrow/gobox/README.md

 4. Open up your command promt (cmd.exe) and navigate into the folder containing the extracted files.
 Use following command to navigate (ignore the $-sign & replace path):

 	`$ cd C:\path\to\extracted\gobox\release`

+	4.1.
+Set the system time of your Pi correctly login via ssh and execute following command:

+	`$ date --set="Mo 9.
+Jul 17:40:26 CEST 2018`

 5. Exectute following commands replace $RPI_IP with the IP-Address of your Raspberry Pi:

 	```